lavanyamawale14/tree-monitoring-project/README.md

 This is a group project.

-Example roles:
+Possible roles:

 Frontend Development – UI components and dashboard

-Backend Development – API routes and database integration
+Backend Development – API routes and database

-Data & Analytics – Environmental impact calculations
+Analytics – Environmental impact calculations

 UI/UX Design – Layout and design system